 - Kelly Wolfe, public policy director, Children's Hospitals and Clinics of Minnesota–Minneapolis, and member of the Children's Hospitals Today Editorial Advisory Council

-The exhibit will debut in July 2017 on Capitol Hill in Washington, D.C., during CHA's Speak Now for Kids Family Advocacy Day.
+The exhibit debuted on July 2017 on Capitol Hill in Washington, D.C., during CHA's Speak Now for Kids Family Advocacy Day.
 Photos from the exhibit also are featured at association conferences, in publications and via digital media.